 3. Professional Construction Teams (Not Slaves) Built the Pyramids

-The Great Pyramids were built by workmen, not slaves, despite the claims of the famous Greek historian Herodotus in his writing.
+The Great Pyramids were built by workers, not slaves, despite claims by the ancient Greek historian Herodotus in his writings.
 Entire towns were built alongside the pyramids, where farming families often worked on the pharaoh’s amazing building projects while waiting for crops to grow.

-In recent years archaeologists have found evidence of these towns’ professional builders and stonemasons and their tools.
+In recent years, archaeologists have found evidence that these towns were populated by professional builders and stonemasons, as indicated by their tools.
 Worker cemeteries have been excavated close to the Pyramids of Khufu and Khafre and have also been explored in Luxor and the Valley of the Kings.

 2. 2.3 million Limestone Blocks Were Used for the Great Pyramid of Khufu

-It’s believed in excess of 2.3 million limestone blocks were used in crafting the Great Pyramid of Khufu.
+It is believed that in excess of 2.3 million limestone blocks were used in crafting the Great Pyramid of Khufu.
 Blocks made from granite and placed in the tomb of Khufu came from Aswan in southern Egypt and weighed as much as 50 tons each.
-The Pyramid took over 23 years to complete, with calculations suggesting work crews would have laid an average of 12 stones every hour during the time frame.
+The Pyramid took over 23 years to complete, with calculations suggesting that work crews laid an average of 12 stones every hour during that time frame.

-Over the lifespan of the project, more than 100,000 people were employed, with a peak workforce of at least 1000.
-The original entrance to the Great Pyramid is 17 meters from the ground, however, tourists enter via the “robber tunnel” created in 820 CE when the Sultan of Cairo’s men broke in to find loot.
-The Great Pyramid draws as many as 14 million visitors each year and pours almost $9 billion into the economy.
-It is the only one of the original Seven Wonders of the World that remains standing.
+Over the project’s lifespan, more than 100,000 people were employed, with a peak workforce of at least 1,000.
+The original entrance to the Great Pyramid is 17 meters above the ground; however, tourists enter via the “robber’s tunnel,” created in 820 CE when the Sultan of Cairo’s men broke in to find loot.
+The Great Pyramid attracts as many as 14 million visitors each year and generates almost $9 billion for the economy.
+It is the only one of the original Seven Wonders of the Ancient World that remains standing.

 1. There’s More We Need to Learn